Overview

 the dentures in running warm water again after soaking, and brush natural

-teeth, before putting dentures back into the patient's mouth.
+teeth, before putting dentures back into the person's mouth.

 Loose